iterative/dvc.org/content/docs/user-guide/troubleshooting.md

 ## Unable to detect cache type {#no-dvc-cache}

-Unable to detect supported link types, as
+Unable to detect supported link types, as the
 [cache directory](/doc/command-reference/config#cache) doesn't exist.
 It is usually auto-created by commands such as `dvc add/fetch/pull/run/import`, but you could create it manually to enable this check.